Szechenyi Baths: Best Guide to the Thermal Bath!

 The best time to visit the Szechenyi Spa is in the early morning and in the morning.
-At this time of day the atmosphere in the outside area is tranquil.
-At noon, it gets more and more crowded.
+At this time of day, the atmosphere in the outside area is tranquil.
+Later, at noon, it gets more and more crowded.
 At night (from 8:00 pm) it is usually not too busy.

 If you like to party, you should visit the thermal bath in summer.
-During the summer months, usually on Saturdays, the Szechenyi Thermal Baths regularly hosts huge pool parties.
-Then the nostalgic outdoor area turns into one of the city’s ultimate best party venues.
+During the summer months, frequently on Saturdays, the Szechenyi Thermal Baths regularly host huge pool parties.
+Then the nostalgic outdoor area turns into one of the city’s ultimate, best party venues.

 Szechenyi Thermal Bath form inside

 The inside of the spa is huge.
-Somehow it is almost possible to get lost in this labyrinth of about 15 pools with different temperatures, different steam baths and saunas.
-In the past, men and women still bathed separately in their own departments.
+Somehow, it is almost possible to get lost in this labyrinth of about 15 pools with different temperatures, different steam baths and saunas.
+In the past, men and women still bathed separately in their departments.
 Nowadays, there is mixed bathing.
-For the dress code its compulsory to wear swimwear.
-And don´t forget your flip-flops!
-Wearing a bathing cap is a must only in the cold swimming pools, in all hot tubs of the Szechenyi bath you won`t need them.
+For the dress code, it’s compulsory to wear swimwear.
+And please keep in mind bringing your flip-flops!
+Wearing a bathing cap is a must only in the cold swimming pools, in all the hot tubs of the Szechenyi bath you won’t need them.